- § 301

 (f) The expenditure of funds from the Interscholastic Athletic Fund must be in accordance with the Division of Accounting budget and accounting procedures.

-(c) A party to a controversy may appeal the Board’s decision to the State Board by doing all of the following:
+(c) A party to a controversy may appeal the Board’s decision, except a decision under § 316 of this title, to the State Board by doing all of the following:

 (1) Stating the party’s grievance in a petition.

-(2) Ensure that the petition is served on the Association’s executive director by certified or registered mail within 30 days after receiving notice of the decision.
+(2) Ensuring that the petition is served on the Executive Director by certified or registered mail within 30 days after receiving notice of the decision.

 (d) The State Board shall do all of the following;